1983 French Open – Men's singles

-Yannick Noah defeated the defending champion Mats Wilander in the final, 6–2, 7–5, 7–6(7–3) to win the men's singles tennis title at the 1983 French Open.
-Noah remains the most recent Frenchman to win the title, and his victory also marked the last time a man won a singles major with a wooden racket.
+Yannick Noah defeated defending champion Mats Wilander in the final, 6–2, 7–5, 7–6(7–3) to win the men's singles tennis title at the 1983 French Open.
+It was his first and only major singles title.
+Noah remains the most recent Frenchman to win the title, and his victory marked the last time a man won a singles major with a wooden racket.

 Seeds

 The seeded players are listed below.
 Yannick Noah is the champion; others show the round in which they were eliminated.